yaeda/fish-theme-ika/README.md

 ## Features

-* Current rule of ranked battle hanging out off to the right.
+* Current rule of ranked battle hanging out off to the right. (in Japanese)
 * (All the things you need to know about Git in a glance.)
 * (Previous command status.)